-- Thesis or Project Only: A graduate student who has less than the required number of units, or is working on a thesis or project during the semester and is not registered for any units must submit a letter from the academic advisor prior to the end of requested period, on BG letterhead indicating that the student is considered to be a full-time student.
+- Thesis or Project Only: A graduate student who has less than the required number of units, or is working on a thesis or project during the semester may be eligible to be below full-time.

 EXTENSION OF PROGRAM

 In order to maintain status with USCIS, international students are expected to complete their studies in a given time.
 If the student is unable to complete all degree requirements by the program end date on the I-20, an extension must be granted before the completion date on the I-20.
-This is called an Extension of Program (EOP).
-To request an EOP, complete the Extension of Program Form (PDF) and return it to ISS at least one week prior to the program end date on your current I-20.
-Note: Your program extension needs to be authorized in SEVIS before the program end date in item #5 of your Form I-20.
+To request an extension of program, complete the Extension of Program Form and return it to ISS at least one week prior to the program end date on your current I-20.
+Note: Your program extension needs to be authorized in SEVIS before the program end date on your Form I-20.

-F-1 students who are planning to travel to another country must have their I-20 signed for re-entry by a designated School Official prior to leaving the U.S. The signature on page 3 of the I-20 is valid for 12 months after the date it was signed.
+F-1 students who are planning to travel to another country must have their I-20 signed for re-entry by a Designated School Official prior to leaving the U.S. The Travel Endorsement of the I-20 is valid for 12 months after the date it was signed.